-Inpatient behavioral health services: Inpatient psychiatric services in a psychiatric unit of a general acute care hospital must be covered for all eligible members regardless of age.
-Medically necessary services in free-standing psychiatric hospitals (IMDs) must be covered for members under 21 and over 64.
-For members aged 21-64, coverage in IMDs as "in lieu of" services is permissible for up to 15 days per month if it meets specific criteria under 42 CFR § 438.3(e)(2).
-The 15-day limit does not apply to substance use disorder treatments in IMDs.
+Inpatient behavioral health services: Inpatient psychiatric services in a psychiatric unit of a general acute care hospital are covered for all eligible members regardless of age.
+Medically necessary services in free-standing psychiatric hospitals (IMDs) are covered for members under 21 and over 64.
+For members aged 21-64, coverage in IMDs as "in lieu of" services is permissible if it meets specific criteria under 42 CFR § 438.3(e)(2).
 Temporary Detention Orders (TDOs) must be processed through the state TDO program for relevant age groups, while MCOs manage continued care post-TDO discharge.

-All inpatient mental health admissions must be approved by HealthKeepers, Inc. using its own service authorization criteria.
+All inpatient mental health admissions must be approved by HealthKeepers, Inc. using medical necessity service authorization criteria.

-Outpatient behavioral health and substance abuse treatment services (traditional individual, family, and group therapies): HealthKeepers, Inc. provides coverage for medically necessary outpatient individual, family and group behavioral health and substance use disorder treatment services for children, adolescents and adults.
+Outpatient behavioral health and substance abuse treatment services (traditional individual, family, and group therapies): HealthKeepers, Inc. provides coverage for medically necessary outpatient individual, family, and group behavioral health and substance use disorder treatment services for children, adolescents, and adults.
 This includes brief screenings, psychological and neuropsychological testing, and health and behavior assessment/interventions.
 Per state requirements and mental health parity, these services do not require pre-authorization.

-Temporary detention order (TDO): HealthKeepers, Inc. provides payment of services rendered as a result of a TDO for behavioral health services.
+Temporary Detention Order (TDO) services: HealthKeepers, Inc. provides payment of behavioral health services rendered as a result of a TDO.
 HealthKeepers, Inc. is responsible for all TDO admissions to an acute care facility, regardless of age.
-DMAS assumes medical necessity is established, and HealthKeepers, Inc. may not withhold or limit services specified in a TDO.
-Services such as an acute inpatient admission cannot be denied based on a diagnosis while the client is under TDO for behavioral health services.
+DMAS assumes medical necessity is established, and HealthKeepers, Inc. does not withhold or limit services specified in a TDO.
+Services such as an acute inpatient admission will not be denied based on a diagnosis while the client is under TDO.
 During a TDO, a psychiatric evaluation for mental disorder or disease will occur.
-A TDO may be provided in a state facility certified by DMAS for behavioral health and developmental services.
+An individual under TDO may be provided services in a private or public facility certified by DMAS for behavioral health and developmental services, or in a Crisis Receiving Center or Residential Crisis Stabilization Unit.
 The duration of temporary detention shall be in accordance with the code of Virginia, as follows: